 Before we go any further, let’s break the PXM term down:

 Product: The finished good a manufacturer, supplier, or retailer sells.
 Modern companies are expanding the definition of a sellable product, recognizing that “productizing” their offerings is the key to selling successfully across channels.
-Some examples include:
+In addition to the consumer or industrial products we are all familiar with, other industries are getting in on the product-first approach, such as:

 • Hospitality: hotel properties and individual rooms